 He enrolled in the Army when he was 17 and was assigned to the artillery.
-He completed high school and two years university through part-time studies and then was selected for a scholarship under the University Training Plan for Men.
+After he had completed high school and two years university through part-time studies he was selected for a scholarship under the University Training Plan for Men.
 After graduation he was commissioned and assigned to the Logistics Branch.

-His service in Canada included all regions, but primarily in Quebec and the Prairie Provinces.
+He served in five Canadian Regions, but primarily in Quebec and the Prairie Provinces.

 He served with the Canadian Brigade in Europe that was part of the British Army of the Rhine.
-His peacekeeping service included tours in the Gaza Strip and Egypt.
+He served as a peacekeeper in the Gaza Strip and Egypt.

-After he resigned from the army he was employed with Manitoba Family Services.
-His last appointment was Director of Emergency Social Services.
+His second career was with Manitoba Family Services.
+At the time of his retirement, he was the Director of Emergency Social Services.